waveform-computing/compoundpi/docs/protocol.rst

 this implementation is simply in RAM, but implementations are free to use any storage medium they see fit.

-A standard response is expected with no data.
+An OK response is expected with no data.

 .. _protocol_clear: